 If ever a tiny child began life with nothing in his favour it was Joseph of Cupertino; he had only one hopeful and saving quality—that he knew it.
 Other boys of his own age were clever, he was easily the dullest of them all.
 Others were winning and attractive, nobody ever wanted him.
-While they had pleasant things said to them and nice things given to them, Joseph always wrote himself down an ass and never looked for any special treatment.
+While they had pleasant things said and given to them, Joseph always regarded himself down an ass and never looked for any special treatment.
 He went to school with the rest of the children in the village but he did not succeed in anything.
 He was absent-minded, he was awkward, he was nervous; a sudden noise, such as the ringing of a church-bell, would make him drop his schoolbooks on the floor.
 He would sit with his companions after school hours and try to talk like them but every time his conversation would break down; he could not tell a story to the end, no matter how he tried.
 His very sentences would stop in the middle because he could not find the right words.
 Altogether, even for those who pitied him, and wished to be kind to him, Joseph was something of a trial.

 BUT he expressed an early interest in religious devotion, first setting up an altar in his family’s home where he prayed constantly.
 In school, he got the nickname “Open Mouth” (Gaper) due to his jaw always hanging open in class while his eyes looked to the heavens.
 At a young age, he began wearing a rough hair-shirt and fasting.
 The few things he consumed he covered with a bitter powder to make them unpalatable.

-At 17, he tried to join the Friars Minor of the Conventuals but his two uncles who were members rejected him due to his ignorance and lack of an education.
+At 17, he tried to join the Friars Minor of the Conventuals but his two Uncles who were members rejected him due to his ignorance and lack of an education.
 Joseph tried again with the Capuchin Order and was admitted in 1620 but his frequent ecstatic states and absentmindedness made it impossible for him to perform even the simplest odd jobs and he was dismissed after eight months.
 He then joined the Order of Conventuals at Grottella, where he was given the task of caring for a mule.
-His virtues were such that he became a cleric at 22, a priest at 25 in 1628.
-Joseph still had little education, could barely read or write, but received such a gift of spiritual knowledge and discernment that he could solve intricate questions.
+His virtues were such that he became a cleric at 22, a Priest at 25 in 1628.
+Joseph still had little education, could barely read or write but received such a gift of spiritual knowledge and discernment that he could solve intricate questions.

-Joseph died in 1663 after an illness and was canonised in 1767.
-The church of San Francesco in Osimo was renamed the Basilica of St. Joseph of Cupertino (Basilica di San Giuseppe da Copertino) in his honour.
-The basilica has a painting of Joseph levitating above the altar and in the crypt his preserved body is encased in a glass coffin, which is levitating now thanks to the help of two angel statues.
-On September 18 of each year, his coffin is carried in a procession around Osimo.
+Joseph died in 1663 after an illness and was Canonised in 1767.
+The Church of San Francesco in Osimo was renamed the Basilica of St Joseph of Cupertino (Basilica di San Giuseppe da Copertino) in his honour.
+The Basilica has a painting of Joseph levitating above the Altar and in the crypt his preserved body is encased in a glass coffin, which is levitating now thanks to the help of two Angel statues.
+On 18 September of each year, his coffin is carried in a procession around Osimo.

 When, in 1657, Joseph had been taken to his last place of confinement, he had said he would never leave it.
 He added one thing more for a sign.
 He told his companions that the first day on which he failed to receive communion would be the day on which he would die.
 And so it came about.
 On August 10, 1663, he was seized with an intermittent fever.
 So long as it was only intermittent he continued to rise every morning to say mass.
 The last day was the feast of the Assumption; on that day, says the Act of his canonisation, he had ecstasies and experiences surpassing anything he had ever had before.
 Then he was compelled to take to his bed; but still he persisted in hearing mass when he could and never missed communion.
 He became worse, and extreme unction was administered.
 When he had received it, he had one request to make, it was that his body should be buried in some out-of-the-way corner and that it should be forgotten where it was laid.
 He fell into his agony.
-There came constantly to his lips the words of St. Paul: “Cupio dissolvi et esse cum Christo.”
+There came constantly to his lips the words of St Paul: “Cupio dissolvi et esse cum Christo.”
 (I desire to depart and be with Christ).
 Someone at the bedside spoke to him of the love of God; he cried out: “Say that again, say that again!”
 He pronounced the Holy Name of Jesus.
 He added: “Praised be God!
 Blessed be God!
 May the holy will of God be done!”
 The old laughter seemed to come back to his face; those around could scarcely resist the contagion.
 And so he died.
-It was September 18, 1663.
+It was 18 September 1663.
 He was just sixty years of age.